TITLE 44: GOVERNMENT CONTRACTS, PROCUREMENTS AND PROPERTY MANAGEMENT

 e) Renewals

-1) Where the original procurement specifically called for an initial term plus renewals, the renewals may be exercised without further procurement activity, provided the initial term and the exercised renewals may not exceed 10 years and the option is reserved solely to the State.
+1) When the original procurement specifically called for an initial term plus renewals, the renewals may be exercised without further procurement activity, provided that both: the initial term and the exercised renewals may not exceed 10 years and is by mutual agreement or the option is reserved solely to the State.